ESIPFed/data-help-desk/docs/planning/planning_steps.md

     data management standards, new tools and technologies (such as AI), or best practices for data sharing and preservation.

-1. **Target Audience Summary**
-    -   To determine your target audience, consider those who:
-        -   Lack formal training in data management.
-        -   Are early in their research careers (students, postdocs).
-        -   Need to comply with funder or publisher data requirements.
-        -   Are facing specific challenges related to finding, managing, sharing, analyzing, publishing, or citing data.
-        -   Are interested in adopting open and FAIR data principles.
-        -   Support research activities and need to enhance their data management knowledge.
-        -   Are established researchers looking to update their practices.

 ## Define the Purpose and Scope

 It is crucial to begin by clearly identifying the objectives you wish to achieve.
 Understanding the types of inquiries you anticipate is fundamental in shaping the help desk’s focus and ensuring it effectively meets the needs of its users.

-**Identifying Objectives:**

 A data help desk serves several key objectives, all centered around supporting researchers in managing and utilizing their data effectively and in alignment